jorishr/notes-on-backend/express/user_data_association-authorization.md

 ```
 	<% if(currentUser && campground.author.id.equals(currentUser._id)){ %>
 ```
-Only if the ID's match the buttons will be showns.
-In the HTML there is no access to `req.user._id` but in the PassportJS configuration a CURRENTUSER OBJECT is present and that is made availble on all routes in the app.js.
+Only if the ID's match the buttons will be shown.
+In the HTML there is no access to `req.user._id` but in the PassportJS configuration a *currentUser object* is present and that is made available on all routes in the app.js.
 Thus it can be used in the comparison.

 If user is not logged-in the `currentUser` value will be `undefined` and an error will thrown.
 Therefore you add the `currentUser &&`.